lyubomir-bozhinov/PixCrunch/README.md

 - **Blazing-Fast On-Device Compression:** Powered by **Rust** compiled to **WebAssembly (Wasm)** with multi-threading via Web Workers, delivering near-native performance directly in your browser.
 - **Uncompromising Privacy:** All image processing happens locally on your device.
 No uploads, no telemetry, no third-party servers.
-- **Universal Installability (PWA):** Install PixCrunch on any device—mobile, tablet, or desktop—and use it like a native app, offline and anytime.
+- **Universal Installability (PWA):** Install PixCrunch on any device — mobile, tablet, or desktop — and use it like a native app, offline and anytime.
-- **Intuitive & Responsive UI:** Built with **React** and **Tailwind CSS**, offering a smooth, touch-friendly interface that adapts to any screen size.
+- **Intuitive & Responsive UI:** Built with the idea of offering a smooth, touch-friendly interface that adapts to any screen size.
 - **Broad Format Support:** Compress and convert images in AVIF, JPEG XL, HEIC, TIFF, JPEG, PNG, and WebP formats.
-- **Advanced Compression Controls:** Customize output with features like custom JPEG quantization tables and per-channel compression settings for PNG/WebP.
+- **Advanced Compression Controls:** Customize output with features like per-channel compression settings for PNG/WebP.
 - **Offline Functionality:** Works completely without an internet connection after the initial install.
 - **Drag & Drop Support:** Easily add single images, multiple files, or entire folders (Chromium-based browsers) via drag-and-drop.
-- **Batch & Folder Processing:** Efficiently compress large sets of images or whole folders locally.
 - **Dynamic Preview Modes:** Compare original and compressed images with split-screen, side-by-side, and zoom functionalities.
 - **Open-Source & Transparent:** Fully open-source codebase enabling audits, reproducible builds, and trust.